OXID-eSales/paypal-checkout-documentation/introduction.rst

 * With the Pay Later function, customers in Germany can pay with a 30-day deferral or by PayPal installment, for example (see :ref:`configuration:Button Placement Settings: Pay Later`).
   |br|
   For more information about country coverage and country-specific features of the Pay Later feature, see `developer.paypal.com/docs/checkout/pay-later/de/ <https://developer.paypal.com/docs/checkout/pay-later/de/>`_.

+How to ensure a smooth transition to the new :productname:`PayPal Checkout` module is described in :ref:`configuration:Configuration` under :ref:`configuration:You already have PayPal or PayPal Plus?`.

 ..
 Intern: oxdajp, Status: